softwaresaved/recipy-test/Deployment.md

 ## Other examples

-**TODO** check if this information is auto-generated.
-If so then suggest it auto-generate a .md file for the repository (yes, an auto-generated artefact in the repository!)

 From `recipy gui` at http://127.0.0.1:9000/patched_modules, the packages, input and output functions logged by the current version are:

 pandas: